HorlogeSkynet/archey4/README.md

 		"use_fahrenheit": false
 	},
 	"timeout": {
-		// Some values you can adjust if the default ones look undersized for your system (seconds) }
+		// Some values you can adjust if the default ones look undersized for your system (seconds).
+	}
 }
 ```